RaymondMcGuire/GPU-Based-Image-Processing-Tools/README.md

 # NPR-WebGL

-A tool for viewing image filter online.
+A tool for viewing image filters online.

-This project has implemented some NPR algorithms you can use it directly and don't need other packages.
+This project has implemented some NPR algorithms you can use it directly and don't need additional packages.

 ## Getting Started